 By Valerie Kalfrin

 If you want to pitch a TV series, consider the metaphor of a road trip.
 You don’t just pack a bag or talk about what you’d like to see and do at your destination.
 You also want to know who’s coming with you, whose vehicle you’ll use, and your general route and possible stops along the way.
+Before we dive in, you'll definitely want to download 21 Series Bibles That Every Screenwriter Should Read.

 Likewise, a pitch for a TV series involves more than just writing the pilot.
 You need to write a guide to go with it - in industry circles, this is called the show bible or series bible.
 Calling it a bible doesn’t mean it’s a weighty tome.
 (Consider it an atlas if that’s less intimidating.)
 But it is important.
 Just as your road-trip plans offer a taste of your journey – are we talking National Lampoon’s Vacation or Nebraska? – the show bible offers you another opportunity to highlight your skills as a writer or showrunner, plus it indicates to executives that you have an idea with enough storytelling potential to last five seasons.